jgolla/PI-Coresight-Custom-Symbols/LiquidGauge.md

 # Liquid Gauge / d3

 The following example is used to create a PI Coresight symbol that uses [d3.js](http://d3js.org/).
-The actual implementation of the guage comes from [D3 Liquid Fill Gauge](http://bl.ocks.org/brattonc/5e5ce9beee483220e2f6).
+The actual implementation of the gauge comes from [D3 Liquid Fill Gauge](http://bl.ocks.org/brattonc/5e5ce9beee483220e2f6).
 These instructions build off the [Simple Value Symbol Instructions](SimpleValueSymbol.md), so please review those first.

 1. Create a new file called `sym-liquidgauge.js` in your PI Coresight installation folder, `INSTALLATION_FOLDER\Scripts\app\editor\symbols\ext`.
 If the `ext` folder does not exist, create it.
-1. Below is the basic skeleton of a new PI Coresight symbol for a liquid guage.
+1. Below is the basic skeleton of a new PI Coresight symbol for a liquid gauge.
 It sets up the `typeName`, `datasourceBehavior`, and `getDefaultConfig` definition options and registers them with the PI Coresight application.
 For the `DataShape`, we are using a gauge shape, which will provide us with some additional, gauge specific, properties that value symbol does not have, mainly Indicator.

     ```javascript
     (function (CS) {